HellsJanitor/28-Alphas-Later/README.md

 >Two additional food recipes added - Tramp and vagabond stew.
 Basic recipes, no unlock required.
 A use for early game cat/dog food, but still needs a cooking pot.
 >
 >Custom mesh files for some food/drink/candy (thanks Schrader :) )

+>[!WARNING]
+>The mod was NOT tested for compatibility with any other mods/modlets, other than the ones that come bundled with it.
+It's recommended to remove any and all other mods/modlets when playing, as troubleshooting any issues that arise from using other untested mods/modlets won't be possible.

 >[!TIP]
 >The download .zip file contains a folder called `\Mods`.
 You can either: